jnoxro/joker/README.md

 # Joker

-Joker is a character recognition engine created with the focus of high speed on low performance systems
+Joker is a character recognition engine created with the focus of high speed

 ## Installation